puppetlabs/bolt/documentation/writing_plugins.md

 Bolt passes a single parameter `force` to a `secret_createkeys` task.
 When running the `bolt secret createkeys` command, the `--force` option can be used to set the `force` parameter's value to `true`.

-Bolt passes no additional parameters other than the metaparameters to a `secret_createkeys` task.
-It is expected to create the keys based on its `_config` and the `_boltdir` metaparameter.

 ### `puppet_library` tasks

 Bolt uses a `puppet_library` plugin to make sure the Puppet library is available on a target when `apply_prep` is called.